mnr/writing-wip/dimensions_living_book/greta.md

 ## Meeting Greta

 I first met Greta when I was twenty-four years old.
-Janell, who is now my favorite wife, introduced me to her family.
+Janell introduced me to her family.
 I was too self-confident to be nervous about how they might feel about me.
 As long as I didn't smoke pot in the living room after dinner, I would get high marks.

 I knew nothing about Neillsville until I went there with Janell.
 We drove into town and I started laughing.